West Hollywood, California: Social services

 West Hollywood, with a gay male population of about 39%, has been disproportionately affected by the HIV/AIDS epidemic which has ravaged its gay male population since the early 1980s.
 The city funds or subsidizes an array of services for those living with HIV or AIDS.
 The AIDS Healthcare Foundation parks a Mobile HIV/STD testing van outside of the city's busiest nightclubs on Friday and Saturday nights, and again on Sunday afternoons.
 This outreach attempts to intervene with those young people most at-risk for HIV infection.
 Project Angel Food receives city funding to deliver hundreds of fresh lunches and dinners daily which are prepared under the supervision of a registered dietitian who tailors the meals to meet individual client's nutritional needs.
 AIDS Project Los Angeles (APLA) is a national leader for AIDS policy and advocacy issues and provides assistance to clients navigating the maze of available public benefits.
 APLA also provides free dental, psychotherapy and pharmaceutical services.
 Aid for AIDS provides direct financial support by assisting clients with rent, utility and pharmacy expenses.
 The city also subsidizes agencies that help clients train for a return to the workforce.
-The city permits all residents living with HIV/AIDS to have up to two pets in his or her home regardless of a landlord's specifications in the property's lease.
+To further support vulnerable residents, West Hollywood's Rent Stabilization Ordinance explicitly permits tenants living with HIV/AIDS, as well as older adults and individuals with disabilities, to have up to two pets (weighing under 35 pounds) in their home regardless of a landlord's standard lease specifications.

-West Hollywood subsidizes programs for its growing population of children through a partnership with the USDA and local schools.
-"Healthy Start West Hollywood" is a program of the city's Social Services division that introduces pre-Kindergarten through High School age kids to the benefits of good nutrition through such activities as collective vegetable gardens and yoga.
+To support a growing population of children, the municipality partners with the USDA and local schools to fund youth programs.
+Initiatives like "Healthy Start West Hollywood," run through the city's Social Services division, introduce pre-kindergarten through high school-age kids to the benefits of good nutrition through activities such as collective vegetable gardens and yoga.

-The special needs of senior citizens are addressed through a variety of programs.
-West Hollywood either funds or subsidizes agencies that offer adult day care, a roommate matching service, and nutritious meals.
+The special needs of senior citizens and residents with disabilities are addressed through a variety of programs.
+City funding and subsidies support agencies such as Jewish Family Services and the Los Angeles LGBT Center to offer adult day care, roommate matching services, and nutritious meals.
 The West Hollywood Senior Center provides recreational programs, excursions, and socializing as well as counseling and case management.

-West Hollywood also seeks to address the health needs of residents who do not have adequate insurance by subsidizing the LA Free Clinic and The Los Angeles Gay and Lesbian Center.
-Residents can access free medical, dental, legal and mental health services between these two sites.
+For residents who do not have adequate insurance, local subsidies help maintain the Saban Community Clinic (formerly the LA Free Clinic) and the Los Angeles LGBT Center.
+Patients can access free or low-cost medical, dental, legal, and mental health services between these two sites.

-The West Hollywood's Public Safety Division publishes guides on sexual assault prevention, nightclub safety, and how to access rape services.
+Additionally, the city's Public Safety Division publishes guides on sexual assault prevention, nightclub safety, and how to access rape services.